timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/explore-stocks-data.md

 ### 7. Distribution of daily price changes of Amazon and Zoom

-Keep analyzing price changes, generate a scatter chart to see the distribution of daily price changes of Amazon and Zoom.
+Now let's generate a scatter chart to look at the distribution of daily price changes of Amazon and Zoom.
+Analyzing this data enables you to better understand the volatility of individual stocks and how they compare to each other.

 ```python
 query = """